 How far in advance should I book?

-We advise booking as soon as possible, especially if you have special musical requests, but we handle last-minute bookings all the time at Encore and can easily find a bagpiper at short notice.
+We advise booking as soon as possible, especially if you have specific musical requests, or are hosting a special event.
+That said, we handle last-minute bookings all the time at Encore and can easily find you a bagpiper at short notice.